ferrous-systems/rust-exercises/exercise-book/src/stm32/green-yellow-parts-embedded-program.md

 ### `#[entry]`

 The `#[entry]` macro attribute marks the custom entry point of the program.
 The entry point must be a divergent function whose return type is the never type `!`.
 The function is not allowed to return; therefore the program is not allowed to terminate.
 The macro comes from the [cortex-m-rt crate](https://docs.rs/cortex-m-rt/0.7.6/cortex_m_rt/attr.entry.html) and is not part of the Rust language.

+### `#[panic_handler]`

+Rust requires we supply a function to be executed whenever the system panics.
+We mark our function with this attribute and the compiler automatically links it into the panic handling infrastructure in `libcore`.

+If we remove this function, or change the function signature, we get a compile error.
+You are allowed to put the panic handler in a library crate, but here we've just written a short one so you can see it.
+We'll talk more about the panic handler later.